Staff (military): France

+Germany

 Prussia

 Prussia adopted Austria's approach in the following years, especially when Gerhard von Scharnhorst, who as a Hanoverian staff officer had worked with the Austrian army in the Austrian Netherlands in the early 1790s, took charge.
 Initially, the Prussian Army assigned a limited number of technical expert officers to support field commanders.
 Before 1746, however, reforms had added management of intelligence and contingency planning to the staff's duties.
 Later, the practice was initiated of rotating officers from command to staff assignments and back to familiarize them with both aspects of military operations, a practice that, with the addition of enlisted personnel, continues to be used.
 After 1806, Prussia's military academies trained mid-level officers in specialist staff skills.
 In 1814, Prussia formally established by law a central military command—Prussian General Staff—and a separate staff for each division and corps.
 Despite some professional and political issues with the Prussian system, especially when viewed through the prism of the 20th century World Wars, their General Staff concept has been adopted by many large armies in existence today.

+Nazi Luftwaffe

+A Ju 88A of LG 1's Geschwader Stab flight bearing a blue "A" as the third letter per Luftwaffe regulation.

+The German language term Stab (literal translation: "staff") was used during World War II to designate a headquarters unit of the German Luftwaffe (air force).
+There were Stab units at the level of a Gruppe or Geschwader - units that were equivalent to wings and groups in the air forces of the English-speaking world.
+Stab units directly controlled aircraft as well as controlling those belonging to subordinate units.

+These command units used the mandated blue or green "staff aircraft" colour for the third character (the individual aircraft's letter) of their alphanumeric Geschwaderkennung wing code, to distinguish their aircraft from the rest of air units in the same unit.
+These units were divided in the following form, for the fourth and last character normally used to distinguish individual Staffeln (squadrons) from the letter "H" onwards in Luftwaffe wing codes: